|Latest version||1.5 ( 28 october 2013 )|

 |License||GNU LGPL 3|

-To launch a Sonar analysis of your Java project, it is recommended to use the following analyzers:
+To run an analysis of your Java project, you can use the following analyzers:

 Sample projects for each analyzer are available on GitHub that can be browsed or downloaded: /projects/languages/java

 must be located in the following directory: [mySourceDirectory]/com/mycompany/mypackage/MyClass.java.
 Otherwise you would get an error like below while running your analysis:

 Exception in thread "main" org.sonar.batch.bootstrapper.BootstrapException: org.sonar.squid.api.AnalysisException: Got an exception - org.sonar.squid.api.AnalysisException: The source directory does not correspond to the package declaration com.mycompany.mypackage, file : ..\src\MyClass.java ...